-2. Be ready and open to learn and share.
+2. Be ready and open to serving, learning, and sharing.
 Know that the staff has prepared a great conference for you.
 Some may be things you know but others will be brand new.
 We usually have well over 500 years of collective Scouting experience in the room at one time.
 “What is really important is what you learn after thinking you know it all..” -Waite Phillips.

-4. Plan to travel to Philmont with others if you can.
-I know my travel out to Philmont and back has always been a time a preparation, fellowship, and a treasured capstone.
+3. Plan to travel to Philmont with others if you can.
+I know my travel out to Philmont and back has always been a time of preparation, fellowship, and a treasured capstone.
 Don’t pass up on the chance to spend time with a friend or a new friend traveling.
 How to get to Philmont.

-5. Get it together.
+4. Get it together.
 There are some requirements for attending the Methodist Conference at Philmont.
 Make sure your Youth Protection Training is up to date.
-This is not only a BSA requirement but a highest priority for Methodist Scouting.
+This is not only a BSA requirement but the highest priority for Methodist Scouting.
 A BSA Medical Form is also required for every program at Philmont Scout Ranch.
 Learn more about which forms you are required to bring.
 LEARN MORE

 5. Know you are joining a legacy.
-For the last 100 years, Methodist have been spreading the good news of Christ and the fellowship of scouting worldwide.
+For the last 100 years, Methodists have been spreading the good news of Christ and the fellowship of scouting worldwide.
 You are a part of it.
 Please bring a few fun pictures to share of your early days in Scouting and your current experiences.
-We are coming not only to learn but to celebrate.
+We are coming not only to learn but to celebrate and serve.